-Q: As a non-Music Department major, may I audition for Symphony or Wind Ensemble at any point in the school year other than at the initial Fall Quarter auditions?
+Q: As a non-Music Performance or non-Music Education major, may I audition for Symphony or Wind Ensemble at any point in the school year other than at the initial Fall Quarter auditions?

 A: Mid-year auditions may occur on a case-by-case basis, depending on the needs of the ensemble.
 Please contact the instructors about this towards the end of a given quarter.

 Q: If my audition did not go well or I feel that I have improved substantially since the time of the audition, may I re-audition later in the academic year?